daffainfo/ctf-writeup/BxMCTF 2023/Username Decorator/README.md

 > Note: the flag is in an environment variable called FLAG

 ## About the Challenge
-We have been given a source code that contain 2 python code, here is the content of `app.py` file
+We were given a source code that contain 2 python code, here is the content of `app.py` file

 ```python
 from flask import Flask, render_template_string, request